 Books are becoming expensive and an easy target for a thief.
 Never leave books unattended and mark several pages with your initials in order to maximize the chance of catching the thief before the books are resold.

 To help identify stolen property recovered by Police Departments, the Campus Police keeps a list of students' social security numbers.
 Thus, recovered property can be matched with a student's name and returned to them.

 Campus Safety has available, at no cost, a full range of crime prevention services designed to help you in properly securing your property, and to help reduce your chances of becoming the target of a potential burglary or assault.
 Please contact the Crime prevention team at Campus Safety.
 Crime Prevention programs are held for each residential facility at the start of the academic school year and at various times during the school year.

 The Department of Campus Safety provides a 24 hours / 7 days a week escort service for any student, faculty or staff member.
-This is usually done by an Officer but may be performed by our student patrol.
+This is conducted by an Officer who will respond on foot, by bicycle, golf cart, or in a vehicle.
 You can call for an escort from any college property, to be taken to a college property.
 We encourage students to use this service; students should never walk alone at night on campus, and to be aware of emergency phone locations.

 This is a free service provided to ensure the safety of individuals of the campus community.
 The Department of Campus Safety is committed to ensuring the well being of all members of the college community.
 We advise some general information when using the escort service and are as follows.

 - Call Ext.
 3110 or OFF CAMPUS - 484-664-3110.

 - Provided your name and any other information requested by the dispatcher.